GiorgosVal/SeleniumWebDriver/README.md

 * ```By.xpath(String xpathExpression)```
 * ```By.partialLinkText(String partialLinkText)```

+**Notice that** the above two methods return the child element(s) of the parent element.
+So if the parent element is the driver, the methods will search all the DOM.
+If the parent element is another element, the methods will search only inside this element.

 ### NoSuchElementException
 While searching for an element, there is always the possibility that this element does not exist.
 In such case the exception ```org.openqa.selenium.NoSuchElementException``` is thrown.

 ## Interacting with elements
+### Basic interactions
 Since we've got a WebElement, there are various methods to interact with it:

 Method | Return type | Description